oppracode/FileViewer/README.md

 App.tsx - The main entry point of this application.
 It uses NavigationContainer to wrap the Toolbar component.

-store.tx - File that configures Redux store that is being used to make API calls and display 'loading'icon while the app is waiting for response.
+store.ts - File that configures Redux store that is being used to make API calls and display 'loading'icon while the app is waiting for response.

 loadingSlice.ts - File that manages loading state.
 This state is used only to display loading icon on the screen.